Back to comparisons

 • AI-generated summaries, flashcards, and action items from any transcript

-• AI chat interface for asking questions about video content with citations
+• AI chat for asking questions about video content with citations

 • YouTube, TikTok, and Instagram import with in-app search

-• Available on iOS, web, and Chrome extension with Android coming soon
+• Available on iOS, web, and Chrome extension, plus Android on Google Play

 Descript strengths